College Committees 2021-2022

-Elizabeth Keuffel, Director, Financial Aid co-chair
+Elizabeth Keuffel, Director, Financial Aid, Co-Chair

-Eric Nichols, Vice President for Enrollment, co-chair
+Steve Goetsch, Vice President for Enrollment, Co-Chair

 In support of the strategic direction, "Advancing the Reputation and Reach", and guided by the mission, vision and overall strategic plan of Saint Anselm College, the committee is charged to serve in an advisory capacity to the President on enrollment goals and financial aid packaging.